How-To Creole

 Saying where someone else is from

-Li sot Canada.
+Li sot Kanada.

 She is from Canada.